 Casually funny in everyday life?

-Those who engage in kink-shaming are not limited to specific groups but are individuals.
-It could be coworkers in the break room making fun of masochists, a stand-up comedian making jokes at the expense of a sexual minority, or a pseudo-documentary about BDSM that focuses only on the dominatrix and not the person behind it.
+Those who engage in kink shaming are not limited to specific groups but are individuals.
+It could be coworkers in the break room making fun of Masochists, a stand-up comedian making jokes at the expense of a sexual minority, or a pseudo-documentary about BDSM that focuses only on the Dominatrix and not the person behind it.

 From officials to the press